minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Minnesota Bankruptcy Records

-However, if a user does not exceed $15 (150 pages) in a calendar quarter, their charges are waived.
+However, if a user does not exceed $15 (150 pages) in a calendar quarter, their charges may be waived.
 Users can conduct searches by the specific court or by going through the national index of federal courts.
 Users can direct inquiries about the PACER service to the PACER Service Center or to their email - pacer@psc.uscourts.gov.

 Warren E. Burger Federal Building and United States Courthouse